Podder™ Perspective - Riding the Tides of Change

 Doing things differently has always been a constant part of my life.
 It isn’t because I want to stand out or because I think I am too good for anyone, it's just how my life has always gone.

-I was home schooled after nursery because my parents didn't care for the teachers in grade school.
+I was home schooled after kindergarten because my parents didn't care for the teachers in grade school.
 Originally planning to try it out for only a year, I quickly settled into this new life.
 This was probably just as well, as I was a very independent kid but very shy in large groups of people.
 It was the perfect situation for me - I could focus on school in the morning and play sports in the afternoon with my friends.

 During high school, I planned my day-to-day schedule around my training, since I was home schooled.
 My dream was to become one of the best, and in my mind, that was the priority.
 I spent my days taking college classes, doing my track workouts in between classes, lifting with my trainer after class, and then attending my high school practice.
 They were busy days and I just smiled whenever someone would tell me that nothing could prepare me for the busy days I would have when I became a collegiate athlete.
 Because I was ready.